An Introduction to Deep Morphological Networks: Deep Morphological Networks

 \subsubsection{Geodesic Reconstruction Processing Units}

 Similarly to the previous processing units, the geodesic reconstruction also requires the input and processed data in order to produce the final outcome.
 Hence, the implementation of this important operation is also based on skip connections.
 Aside from this, as presented in Section~\ref{sec:background}, reconstruction operations require an iterative process.
-Although this procedure is capable of producing better outcomes, its introduction in a deep network is not straightforward (given that each process can take a different number of iterations).
-Supported by this, the reconstruction processing units proposed in this work are an approximation, in which just one transformation over the marker image is performed (and not several iterations).
-Particularly, the input is processed by two basic morphological operations (without any iteration) and an elementwise max- or min-operation (depending on the reconstruction) is performed over the input and processed images.
-Such concept is formally presented in Equations~\ref{eq:morph_simply_reconstruction_erosion} and~\ref{eq:morph_simply_reconstruction_dilation} for reconstruction by erosion and dilation, respectively.
-A visual representation of the processing unit for reconstruction by erosion is presented in Figure~\ref{fig:rec_layer}.
-Note that the SE used in the reconstruction of the marker image (denoted in Section~\ref{sec:background} by $B'$) is a dilated version of the SE employed to create such image, i.e., the SE exploited in the second morphological operation is a dilated version of the SE employed in the first transformation.
+Although this procedure is capable of producing better outcomes, its introduction in a deep network is not straightforward, given that each process can take a different number of iterations.
+Supported by this, the reconstruction processing units proposed in this work are an approximation, in which just one transformation over the marker image is performed.
+Based on this, the input is processed by two basic morphological operations (without any iteration) and an elementwise max- or min-operation (depending on the reconstruction) is performed over the input and processed images.
+Such concept is presented in Equations~\ref{eq:morph_simply_reconstruction_erosion} and~\ref{eq:morph_simply_reconstruction_dilation} for reconstruction by erosion and dilation, respectively.
+Note that the SE used in the reconstruction of the marker image (denoted in Section~\ref{sec:background} by $B'$) is a dilated version of the SE employed to create such image.